What is the Community Curator program?

 585-442-8676 ex.
 25

-The Community Curator Program is made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and by the National Endowment for the Arts ARTWORKS program.
+The Community Curator Program is made possible by the New York State Council on the Arts and by the ArtWorks program of the National Endowment for the Arts.